cloudify-examples/aws-example-network/README.md

 _Check the blueprint for the exact version of the plugin._

-If you do not override the default inputs during the `deployments create` phase below, you must have these secrets in your Cloudify Manager `tenant`:
+If you do not provide your own `deployment inputs` below, you must add these secrets to your Cloudify Manager `tenant`:

   * aws_access_key_id
   * aws_secret_access_key